Movimiento Victoria Ciudadana: History

-The Movimiento Victoria Ciudadana was a result of an attempt by some minority parties, such as the Movimiento Unión Soberanista (MUS) and the Working People's Party (PPT), political organizations, namely the Hostosian National Independence Movement (MINH), and other prominent political figures, to establish an "ample front", with conversations predating Hurricane Maria.
+The Movimiento Victoria Ciudadana was a result of an attempt by some minority parties, such as the Movimiento Unión Soberanista (MUS) and the Working People's Party (PPT), political organizations, namely the Hostosian National Independence Movement (MINH), and other prominent political figures, to establish a "broad front", with conversations predating Hurricane Maria.
 Notable individuals who advocated for its formation were Ana Irma Rivera Lassén, former-president of the Bar Association of Puerto Rico, then-independent Representative, Manuel Natal Albelo, Claridad-publisher and urban planner José "Tato" Rivera Santana, and union leader Roberto Pagán.
 Additionally, early proponents included former-gubernatorial candidates, who were Alexandra Lúgaro, who ran under an independent ticket in the 2016 Puerto Rico gubernatorial election, receiving 11.13% of votes, and Rafael Bernabe Riefkohl, who ran in the 2012 and 2016 gubernatorial elections, running under the PPT and receiving 0.098% and 0.034% votes, respectively.

 On Tuesday, March 5, 2019, Rivera Lassén, registered the party logo as well as the intention of forming a new party at the Puerto Rico State Commission on Elections.
 Rivera Lassén submitted the sworn declaration, however, the domain name was registered by a company incorporated by Lúgaro and her mother.
 When made public, the party logo generated controversy, due to its similarity to the one used by the United Socialist Party of Venezuela.
 Afterwards, the social media accounts of people linked, most of whom hailed from the independence and sovereign movements, to the party started replacing the logo on their social media's profile pictures.
 The announcement of the formation of the party was welcomed by then-Governor of Puerto Rico, Ricardo Rosselló, in stark contrast with then-President of the Popular Democratic Party (PPD), Aníbal José Torres, who had previously stated that the PPD was the only party that could "face the "monster" of the [PNP]."
 Nevertheless, early on, the MVC had not made public which individuals would be chosen as future candidates for the 2020 elections, instead concentrating on collecting the close to sixty-thousand signatures needed to become a registered party.
 Early supporters, who tended to publish the party logo on their social media as an expression of their endorsement, included Larry Emil Alicea Rodríguez, former-president of the Puerto Rico Professional Social Workers College, lawyer and 2016 PPT candidate for Resident Commissioner Mariana Nogales Molinelli, as well as political sciences professor and author, Manuel S. Almeida.